 Students may take courses only at other regionally accredited institutions.
-Only grades of "C" or better can be applied to Florida Memorial University transcripts.
+Only grades of "D" or better can be applied to Florida Memorial University transcripts.
+Courses in core English, mathematics, and reading, as well as major courses must have a grade of "C" or higher.